calebmadrigal/my-resume/resume_caleb_madrigal.md

 ## Education

-### Bachlor's in Computer Sciense - Western Kentucky University
+### Bachlor's in Computer Science - Western Kentucky University

 * GPA: 3.80 on a 4.0 scale (Graduated May 2008)
 * ACM President of WKU local chapter (2007-2008)